louisbutt338/nFoils/README.md

 Python toolkit for the measurement of neutron spectra and validation of nuclear data with activation foils.
 Still in development - get in touch if anything is misbehaving

 Dependent on the SANDY package for nuclear data extraction, actigamma package for radioactive isotope properties, plus numpy/scipy/matplotlib for the usual.
-Also includes some postprocessing and preprocessing codes for FISPACT, OpenMC, MCNP, SPECTRA-UF
+Also includes some postprocessing and preprocessing codes related to FISPACT and SPECTRA-UF

 Reference to be provided late 2025.
 Please contact LJB841@bham.ac.uk for further information